aosabook/500lines/static-analysis/StaticAnalysisChapter.md

 ## Checking the Types of Variables in Loops

 As in most programming languages, writing very fast code in Julia involves an understanding of how the computer works and how Julia works.
-An important part of helping the compiler create fast code for you is writing type-stable code; this is important in Julia and Javascript, and is also helpful in other JIT’d languages.
+An important part of helping the compiler create fast code for you is writing type-stable code; this is important in Julia and JavaScript, and is also helpful in other JIT’d languages.
 When the compiler can see that a variable in a section of code will always contain the same specific type, the compiler can do more optimizations than if it believes (correctly or not) that there are multiple possible types for that variable.
-You can read more about why type stability (also called “monomorphism”) is important for Javascript [online](http://mrale.ph/blog/2015/01/11/whats-up-with-monomorphism.html).
+You can read more about why type stability (also called “monomorphism”) is important for JavaScript [online](http://mrale.ph/blog/2015/01/11/whats-up-with-monomorphism.html).

-### Why This is Important
+### Why This Is Important

 Let's write a function that takes an `Int64` and increases it by some amount.
 If the number is small (less than 10), let's increase it by a big number (50), but if it's big, let's only increase it by a little (0.5).